 The region currently supports a number of industries including petroleum exploration and production, as well as minerals extraction.
 Eleven active petroleum exploration permits are wholly or partially in the operational area.
-The closest active production licences to the operational area are located north of the Dampier Archipelago approximately 57 km south and 110 km south-west of the operational area, respectively, and are operated by Santos Limited.
+The closest active production licences to the operational area are located north of the Dampier Archipelago approximately 55 km south and 110 km south-west of the operational area, respectively, and are operated by Santos Limited.

-Polarcus is aware that Searcher Seismic Limited (Searcher) has applied for a Special Prospecting Authority (SPA) and Access Authority (AA) to acquire approximately 20,300 line kilometres of two-dimensional (2D) data (Bilby 2D MSS) within an indicative operational area that encompasses the entire operational area of the Capreolus 3D MSS between January and June 2015.
+Polarcus is aware that Searcher Seismic Limited (Searcher) has been granted a Special Prospecting Authority (SPA) and Access Authority (AA) to acquire approximately 14,000 line kilometres of two-dimensional (2D) data (Bilby 2D MSS) within an indicative operational area that encompasses the entire operational area of the Capreolus 3D MSS between March and June 2015.

 Given their overlapping and concurrent activities, Polarcus and Searcher have coordinated their survey planning including undertaking joint stakeholder consultation, running a combined environmental risk assessment workshop and planning their respective activities to reduce any potential cumulative effects to ALARP and acceptable levels.
 Polarcus is also aware that other seismic survey companies have obtained approval under the OPGGS Act to conduct multi-client seismic surveys across a similar area and timeframe as the Capreolus 3D MSS.
 The business model for multi-client surveys relies on companies such as Polarcus 'selling' the acquired data to multiple petroleum titleholders.
-Like Polarcus, other seismic survey companies will have sought commercial undertakings with petroleum block titleholders for the 3D data they acquire.
-For commercial reasons, it is very unlikely that a petroleum block titleholder would purchase data from more than one multi-client seismic survey operator and as such, it is likely that only one seismic survey will actually proceed to mobilisation.